ashirt-ops/ashirt/README.md

 ² Pure Gnome installations require a taskbar implementation, which is absent on newer versions of gnome.
 This can be solved by installing gnome extensions.
 See the list below of compatible Gnome Extensions

+Note that, due to Wayland simply operating differently, global hotkeys are not supported on those platforms.

 ##### Valid Gnome Extensions

 Various gnome extensions work.
 The below list is a subset.
 Before using one of these, check that the